|

 Farley, Rockefeller, Henry Diamond, Dr. Scott Jones, Dr. John Mack, Dr. Bruce Maccabee,

 Dr. Leo Sprinkle, Linda Moulton Howe, Dr. Steven Greer, and Keith Thompson attended.
+Skip Johns, a key Gibbons staffer, who had been

 present with Gibbons during the initial Rockefeller UFO briefing, wrote a note on top of